finbourne/lusid-sdk-java/sdk/docs/StagedModificationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // StagedModificationsApi apiInstance = apiFactory.build(StagedModificationsApi.class);

         StagedModificationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(StagedModificationsApi.class);
         String id = "id_example"; // String | Unique Id for a staged modification..
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list changes.
 Defaults to return the latest version   of each staged change if not specified.